Pagan Phoenix stalls policy and guide for stall-holders

 It is important to be realistic.
 There will be up to 250 people in the audience, and although many of them save up for the conference and really enjoy some retail therapy, they don’t have unlimited buying power.
 We hope our stallholders all do well, but please don’t come with unrealistic expectations of making thousands and thousands of pounds.
 It is useful to bring goods with a range of prices; if you sell mainly high-value items, try to include some smaller inexpensive things as well.

-Stall tickets cost £40, which entitles you to two tickets for the whole event, including the music on Saturday evening and the quiz and informal music in the bar on Friday evening, as well as hearing all the talks.
+Stall tickets cost £40, which entitles you to two tickets for the conference event.
 We also ask stallholders to donate a prize for our charity raffle, which is a very popular part of the day.
 This low price (the equivalent of two discounted tickets) recognises the important contribution stallholders make to the event.

 We will provide you with one standard size stall table (please don’t ask for double stalls as we can’t do them) and seating for two people.
 You will have access to a plug socket.
 You may bring your own lighting if you wish but we will health and safety check this so please make sure it is safe and reliable.
-You will be able to set up on Friday evening and the auditorium will be locked overnight.
-Doors will open for trading on Saturday morning 45 minutes before the programme starts (we will provide you with full details later) and we will expect you have all baggage etc stowed and any cables safely taped by 9.00 am on Saturday morning.
-Most trading takes place in the breaks between talks and over lunch and the auditorium needs to be cleared by 7 pm for the evening gig, so you can trade at the end of the day programme for a while if you wish.
+You will be able to set up on Saturday morning before the programme starts (we will provide you with full details later) and we will expect you have all baggage etc stowed and any cables safely taped by 9.00 am on Saturday morning.
+Most trading takes place in the breaks between talks and over lunch.
+The stalls room needs to be cleared by 6.30 pm.

 Applying for a stall.